 STATE FISCAL YEAR (SFY) 2025 SUBGRANT APPLICATIONS

 Stewart presented application overviews on behalf of subgrant applicants for the State Fiscal Year (SFY) 2025 funding period.
-Stewart explained that Pennington County, Hughes/Stanley County, Codington County, and Davison County were applying for their first year funding to address race and ethnic disparities in their counties; Brown County, Codington County, and Davison County applied to continue court resource homes in their counties; Yankton County applied to pilot court resource home in their county; Lincoln County and Northern Hills applied for their 2nd year of alternatives to detention funds; Hughes/Stanley County was applying for their 3rd year of alternatives to detention funds; Clay County applied for their 1st year of alternatives to detention funds; Lutheran Social Services applied for their 2nd year of Strengthening Families Initiative in Minnehaha County; Crow Creek Sioux Tribal Courts, Oglala Lakota Division of Behavioral Health applied to continue services tied to Native American Programs.
+Stewart explained that Pennington County, Hughes/Stanley County, Codington County, and Davison County were applying for their first year funding to address racial and ethnic disparities in their counties; Brown County applied for their 2nd year of reducing racial and ethnic disparities funding; Brown County, Codington County, and Davison County applied to continue court resource homes in their counties; Yankton County applied to pilot a court resource home in their county; Lincoln County and Northern Hills applied for their 2nd year of alternatives to detention funds; Hughes/Stanley County was applying for their 3rd year of alternatives to detention funds; Clay County applied for their 1st year of alternatives to detention funds; Lutheran Social Services applied for their 2nd year of Strengthening Families Initiative in Minnehaha County; Crow Creek Sioux Tribal Courts, Oglala Lakota Division of Behavioral Health applied to continue services tied to Native American Programs.

 DOC RECOMMENDATIONS FOR FUNDING SFY 2025 SUBGRANT APPLICATIONS